ksdrof500/starstore/README.md

 - He function also landscap.
 - UI tested hdpi, xhdpi and xxhdpi

-PS: 23mb .are of images, I have been taking the internet and they are not suitable for mobile

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development